sqlxpert/lights-off-aws/README.md

 ## Quick Start

-1. Copy this GitHub repositor to your local computer.
-(The green Code button at the top right opens a pop-up menu showing several ways to do this.)
+1. Copy this GitHub repository to your local computer.
+(The green Code button at the top right opens a pop-up menu showing several ways to do it.)

 2. Log in to the
    [AWS Web Console](https://signin.aws.amazon.com/console)